Table of Contents

 - My shy-self can't sing karaoke.

-- Going on a trip to find true self.
+- I'm going on a trip to find my true self.

 It's also common to modify 自分 with a clause.